Stepanvar/MetaGap/README.md

 The importer and database writer use the cached configuration automatically, so no further code changes are needed once the YAML file and models are in sync.

+### Handling unsupported metadata sections

+When the importer encounters a `##` header section that is not mapped in `metadata_fields.yaml`, the parser records a warning and saves the raw values in `SampleGroup.additional_metadata`.
+This ensures novel or organisation-specific fields remain accessible in the UI even before first-class support is added.
+Expect log entries similar to "Unsupported metadata section 'SAMPLE_PLATFORM' encountered in the VCF header; storing raw values in additional metadata." for these cases.【F:MetaGap/app/services/vcf_metadata.py†L396-L420】

 ### Logging format for the VCF merger

 The `MetaGap.MetagapUserCode.merge_vcf` workflow logs to both `script_execution.log`